 - Crisis intervention planning, linkages and outreach, including the development of a Cross-Systems Crisis and Intervention Plan

 - Expertise on dual-diagnosed individuals

 - START coordination

-Children who are eligible for NC START Child services must be referred through a Care Coordination referral.
+Children who are eligible for NC START Child services must be referred through a Complex Care Management referral.